atomisthq/docs/docs/getting-started/putting-atomist-to-work.md

 Now click on `Generate project` and you'll see several things happen:

--   In the thread, the Atomist bot will announce "One moment while I run the generator."
+-   In the thread, the Atomist Bot will announce "One moment while I run the generator."
 -   Atomist will go and create the repository for you in the GitHub account you previously authorized.
--   The Atomist bot will announce that it has "Successfully generated your project" back in the main channel where the project creation thread was started in, in our case that would be `#general`.
+-   The Atomist Bot will announce that it has "Successfully generated your project" back in the main channel where the project creation thread was started in, in our case that would be `#general`.
 The announcement will contain a link to the newly created project.